 If you don't try mediation on your own during your Colorado divorce, a judge will most likely order you to mediate remaining disputes in your case (more on that below).

-Even after your divorce is final, you could run into disagreements with your ex about the provisions in the divorce judgment—especially if you're still coparenting or one of you is paying support to the other.
-For instance, you or your spouse might want to move with the children, adjust the parenting schedule, or change the amount of child support or alimony.
-If you can't agree with each other on a modification, mediation can help you avoid costly legal fights over the issue.
+Even after your divorce is final, you could run into disagreements with your ex about the provisions in the divorce judgment—especially if you're still coparenting or making support payments.
+For instance, one of you might want to move with the children, adjust the parenting schedule, or change support payments.
+If you and your spouse can't agree on a modification, mediation can help you avoid costly legal fights over the issue.

 Here again, a judge may require that you mediate certain post-divorce disputes.